trailheadapps/redwoods-insurance/README.md

    9. Select _'Customer Community Login'_ as the User License.
    10. Select \_'TrailInsuranceMobileUser' as the Profile.
    11. Populate all other required fields.
-   12. Click Save, and acknolwdge that the user will recieve an email.
+   12. Click Save, and acknowledge that the user will recieve an email.
 7. Finalize your Customer Community Login User.
    1. You'll soon recieve an email from Salesforce welcoming your user to the community.
 Click the provided link to verify your email and set your user's password.

 ## iOS App Setup

 > _Note_: Salesforce Communities Users can only authenticate to the community they're part of.
 The SDK defaults to authenticating users against login.salesforce.com.
-To login as a community menber and use this app, you _must_ use a custom login domain.
+To login as a community member and use this app, you _must_ use a custom login domain.

 1. Once the iOS app has launced on the simulator, or an iOS device, click the 'Use Custom Domain' button in the lower right corner of the screen.
 Enter the community url you copied down earlier.